omarabid/Self-Hosted-WordPress-Plugin-repository/README.md

 The `license_user` and `license_key` fields are optional.
 You can use these to implement an auto-update functionility for specified customers only.
 It's left to the developer to implement this if needed.

-Note that it's possible to store certain settings as a Wordpress option like the `plugin_remote_path` version.
-For more information see: https://codex.wordpress.org/Options_API.
+Note that it's possible to store certain settings as a Wordpress [option](https://codex.wordpress.org/Options_API) like the `plugin_remote_path` version.
-If you do so, you can use `get_option()` to get fields like `plugin_remote_path`, `license_user`, `license_key`.
+If you do so, you can use `get_option()` to get fields like `plugin_remote_path`, `license_user`, `license_key` directly from your plugin.
+This increases maintainability.

 3) Create your server back-end to handle the update requests.
+You are fee to implement this any way you want, with any framework you want.
-When Wordpress loads your plugin, it will check the given remote path to see if an update is availabe through the returned transient.
-For a basic implementation see below.
+The idea is that when Wordpress loads your plugin, it will check the given remote path to see if an update is availabe through the returned transient.
+For a basic implementation see the example below.

 Note however this example does not provide any protection or security, it serves as a demonstration purpose only.

 ```php
 if (isset($_POST['action'])) {